Roxy Hunter: DVD release

-The movie was released on DVD on July 15, 2008.
+The film was released on DVD on July 15, 2008.

 Roxy Hunter and the Myth of the Mermaid

-Roxy Hunter and the Myth of the Mermaid is a 2008 Canadian Nickelodeon Original Movie that aired on July 13, 2008, and is the third edition to the Roxy Hunter movies, plus a direct sequel to the previous movie Roxy Hunter and the Secret of the Shaman.
+Roxy Hunter and the Myth of the Mermaid is a 2008 Canadian Nickelodeon Original Movie that aired on July 13, 2008.
+It is the third edition to the Roxy Hunter movies and a direct sequel to the previous film Roxy Hunter and the Secret of the Shaman.

 Synopsis

 Roxy is at it again when, in pursuit of a local journalism award, she befriends and brings home a mysterious amnesiac who was found soaking wet outside of the local coffee shop.
 After ceremoniously naming her Annie Nonomys, Roxy takes the young lady home and finds that even the most common household item is a complete mystery to Annie.
 When Annie returns dripping wet from the lake several nights in a row, Roxy determines what is abundantly clear to her: Annie is a mermaid, who has to find her way home back in the sea.